syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/video.md

 The selected video can be uploaded to the required destination using the controller action below.
 Map this method name in [InsertVideoSettings.SaveUrl](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_SaveUrl) and provide required destination path through [InsertVideoSettings.Path](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_Path) properties.

-> If you want to insert lower-sized video files in the editor and don't want a specific physical location for saving the video, you can save the format as `Base64`.
+N> If you want to insert lower-sized video files in the editor and don't want a specific physical location for saving the video, you can save the format as `Base64`.

 In the following code blocks, you can insert the video files which are saved in the specified path.